 EAST RUTHERFORD, N.J. -- Pervis Ellison ended 1991 with a crash and started the new year with a bang.

-Involved in an auto accident en route to the Capital Centre on Monday night that kept him out of the game with the San Antonio Spurs, the Bullets center bounced back last night with a 31-point, 15-rebound performance to lead Washington to a 112-108 victory over the New Jersey Nets at the Meadowlands.
+Involved in an auto accident Monday night en route to the Capital Centre that sidelined him for the San Antonio Spurs game, the Bullets center bounced back last night with a 31-point, 15-rebound performance as Washington turned back the New Jersey Nets, 112-108, at the Meadowlands.

 The victory was the sixth in the past seven games for the Bullets (12-18), who needed a rare four-point play by Michael Adams and three last-minute free throws by A.J.
 English to hold off the Nets, whose four-game winning streak ended.

 New Jersey (11-19) had its last opportunity to tie it after English made the second of two foul shots to give the Bullets a 108-106 lead with 32 seconds left.
 Nets point guard Mookie Blaylock missed a short jumper, and center Sam Bowie (30 points, 10 rebounds) hustled for the rebound.
 His layup attempt, however, was swatted away by Bullets forward Harvey Grant, and English collared the critical loose ball.

 Derrick Coleman then fouled English, who made both free throws with 13 seconds remaining.
 Four seconds later, a layup by Drazen Petrovic pulled the Nets within a basket again, but Adams finally put it away by converting two free throws.